ClivanL/ecommerce/README.md

 - CRUD cart

 ### to implement
-- JWT for session management (in progress)
+- JWT for session management (non logged in users to be able to use non user features)
 - account password change in app
 - frontend validation, show that current quantity in cart is too much. insufficient quantity
-- confirmation of receipt and delivery by users (buyer & seller)
-- giving reviews by buyer
 - drawing of data for benefit of buyers'/sellers'

 ### progress